freysie/kaomoji-palette/README.md

 For some reason, Discord seemingly doesn’t respond to accessibility queries by default.

-Until a proper solution is found, a temporary workaround is launching Accessibility Inspector and inspecting any element in Discord.
-Kaomoji Picker will now work until the next time you launch Discord.
+Until a proper solution is found, a temporary workaround is to launch Accessibility Inspector and inspect any element in Discord.
+Kaomoji Picker will then work until the next time Discord is launched.